 The Nolan principles of selflessness, integrity, objectivity, accountability, openness, honesty and leadership are not law.
 They are not directly enforced.
 However, they form part of many codes of conduct.
 For example, the ministerial code says that Ministers are expected to observe the seven principles of public life.
 The House of Commons code of conduct says that MPs are expected to follow the principles in the carrying out of their parliamentary duties.

 Prime Ministers tend to retain overall responsibility for the ethical behaviour of their Government.
-Boris Johnson appointed Ethical Advisers, but then ignored their advice and even restricted the information made available to them, putting them into an unacceptable situation resulting in resignation.

-However, this does not fit well with the Speaker’s responsibilities.
 The Speaker is the servant of the House and can only operate within the powers which the House has granted him.
 This includes keeping order during debates, including PMQs.
 The Speaker can remind the House of the purpose and expected form of questions and answers, and to exhort Members and Ministers to bear this in mind.
 But Ministers, like other Members, take responsibility for their own remarks.

 During the Boris Johnson years people frustrated with debates in the House of Commons often criticised the Speaker for failing to hold politicians to account over allegedly dishonest remarks.